RahmanaaPhD/AFRE_Project_Rahman/README.md

 ## Table Construction and Handling Missing and Masked Values

-To construct Table 1, I merged the household, individual, and nutrient files from the FoodAPS PUF and recreated the variables used by Courtemanche et al. (2019).
+To construct Table 1, I merged the household, individual, and nutrient files from the FoodAPS PUF and recreated every analytic variable used by Courtemanche et al. (2019).
 Since the PUF omits several restricted-use fields, I had to:

 <ol>
 <li>Rebuild all household composition indicators (children under 5, elderly, number of children)</li>